Aboriginal Community Initiatives Fund: 2025–26 funding round

 $0 - $100,000

-The Victorian Government is providing $1.76 million for the 2025-26 Aboriginal Community Initiatives Fund (CIF).
-This includes $660,000 targeted specifically to Aboriginal-led prevention projects.
+The Victorian Government is providing $1.45 million for the 2025-26 Aboriginal Community Initiatives Fund (CIF).
+In total 29 projects will be funded, with 6 specifically funded for Aboriginal-led prevention projects.

 Projects funded through CIF address the five Strategic Priorities of the Dhelk Dja: Safe Our Way – Strong Culture, Strong Peoples, Strong Families 10 Year Agreement (2018-2028).